 Arthur believed in every man for himself as long as we worked together.

 “You want to do it, because I certainly don’t.”
 Scottie was a firm follower of Arthur’s modus operandi.

 “No.” I was no leader and I wasn’t much of a follower either.

-“So we have a make-up team versus the best team in the Village.”
+“So we have a make-up team of losers versus the best team in the Village.”

 We stood on the sidewalk across from the Milk Bar.
-The traffic on 7th Avenue was running murderously fast.
-Half the cars bore Jersey plates headed for the Holland Tunnel.
+The traffic on 7th Avenue sped down 7th Avenue murderously fast.
+The cars with Jersey plates were bound for the Holland Tunnel.

 “The squares against us will be a classic.”
 Scottie liked long shots.
 They paid better odds.
 “Plus anyone is beatable on a given night and we have a secret weapon.”

 “Big Joel.”
 Scottie pointed to my 6-8 partner at the door of the Milk Bar.
 The Haitian giant sat on my Yamaha 650cc XS.
 His arm was draped around the mother of his baby.
 Darlene was the love of his life.
 All the other girls had merely been practice.

 “Big Joel is from Haiti.
 Just cause Rawlins wraps their baseballs there, doesn’t make him a ballplayer.
 You ever see him throw a ball?”

 “I have.
 He has a vodou zombie arm.
 One morning after work we sat in the park smoking a joint.
 An abandoned softball lay in the dirt.
 I underhanded it to Big Joel.
 He fumbled the toss and then tried to chuck it back to me.
 His throw barely made 30 feet."